mtvbrianking/multi-auth/readme.md

 ),
 ```

-If you've cached your configurations, you need to run;
+If you've cached your configurations, you need to run

 `$ php artisan config:cache`

 ### Bootstrapping
 `$ php artisan multi-auth:install {guard}`

-Default guard is named: `admin` be sure to use a name that suits your needs.
+Default guard is named: `admin` be sure to use a guard name that suits your needs.
-This command will scaffold configurations, controllers, middleware, migrations, models, routes, and views; to get you started.
+This command will scaffold configurations, controllers, middleware, migrations, models, factories, notifications, routes, and views; to get you started.

-See a list of files created, or affected at [files.md](https://github.com/mtvbrianking/multi-auth/blob/master/files.md)
+See a full list of files created, or affected at [files.md](https://github.com/mtvbrianking/multi-auth/blob/master/files.md)

 ### Run Database Migrations
 `$ php artisan migrate`